 The Research Training Program (RTP) Scholarship is funded by the Australian Government and enables students to undertake a graduate research qualification in Australia and gain experience with leading Australian researchers.

-The University usually awards around 35 scholarships.
+The Faculty usually awards around 35 scholarships.

 The Faculty of Arts application deadline is 31 October each year.
 There is no midyear intake for Graduate Research courses in Arts, therefore there is no midyear application round.